scottish-pl-institute/splv/2025-edinburgh/index.md

 ## Registration

+Application for early registration as well as scholarships and subsidised accommodation is now closed.
+Successful applicants can secure their spot until the **21st of May** in the online shop.

 Standard registration is through the Edinburgh [online shop](https://www.epay.ed.ac.uk/conferences-and-events/college-of-science-and-engineering/school-of-informatics/informatics-events/scottish-programming-languages-and-verification-summer-school-2025):

 - *A. Academic rate Standard* for students and academic staff.